Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE/CASCADING-JSON-WITH-ARRAYS.md

 ### Core Library

-The core library takes the old original document, the new original document, and the referencing document.
+The core library takes the old original document, the new original document, and the referencing document (all with projectName/resourceName).
 Using the DMS ApiSchema, it returns an updated referencing document and whether this update is itself an identity update.

    1. Get the `identityJsonPaths` from ApiSchema for the original document.
    1. Extract the identity values from the original and the updated document.